 We are committed to ensuring that all people in the Bay Area are economically secure, rooted in vibrant communities and civically engaged.
 We envision a Bay Area where everyone is able to make ends meet and plan for their future, where culture and difference are celebrated, and where they are able to lift their voices to shape community policies that meet their needs and interests.

 Our holistic approach to equity includes grant funding, advocacy and leadership, deep partnerships and donor engagement.
 We are proud to share some of our key accomplishments that our partners helped make possible.

-Together with our donors, we have invested more than $2 billion in grants to create a Bay Area where everyone can thrive.
+Together with our donors, we have invested $2.5 billion in grants to create a Bay Area where everyone can thrive.